-- MS, 1982, California, Los Angeles
+- MS, 1982, Computer Science, University of California, Los Angeles

-- PhD, 1990, Illinois at Urbana-Champaign
+- PhD, 1990, Computer Science, University of Illinois at Urbana-Champaign

-Dr. Allen D. Malony is a Professor in the Department of Computer and Information Science at the Unversity of Oregon.
-Malony received the B.S. and M.S. degress in Computer Science from the University of California, Los Angeles (UCLA) in 1980.
+Dr. Allen D. Malony is a Professor in the Department of Computer and Information Science (CIS) at the Unversity of Oregon (UO).
+Malony received a B.S. degree in Computer Science and Mathematics from the University of California, Los Angeles (UCLA) in 1980.
 He received a M.S. degree in Computer Science from UCLA in 1982.
-He received the Ph.D. degree from the University of Illinois at Urbana-Champaign in October 1990.
+He received the Ph.D. degree in Computer Science from the University of Illinois at Urbana-Champaign (UIUC) in October 1990.
 From 1981 to 1985, Malony worked at Hewlett-Packard Laboratories in Palo Alto, California, as a Member of the Technical Staff.
-From 1986 to 1991, he was a Senior Software Engineer at the University of Illinois Center for Supercomputing Research and Development, where he was the leader of the performance evaluation project for the Cedar multiprocessor.
-In 1991, Malony joined the faculty at Oregon, spending his first year as a Fulbright Research Scholar and visiting Professor at Utrecht University in The Netherlands.
+From 1986 to 1991, he was a Senior Software Engineer at the UIUC Center for Supercomputing Research and Development (CSRD), where he was the leader of the performance tools team for the Cedar multiprocessor.
+In 1991, Malony joined the UO CIS faculty, spending his first year as a Fulbright Research Scholar and Visiting Professor at Utrecht University in The Netherlands.
 Dr. Malony was awarded the NSF National Young Investigator award in 1994.
 In 1999 he was a Fulbright Research Scholar to Austria resident at the University of Vienna.
 Dr. Malony was awarded the prestigious Alexander von Humboldt Research Award for Senior U.S. Scientists by the Alexander von Humboldt Foundation in 2002.
 He was promoted to Full Professor in 2004.
 In 2016 Malony was named as the Fulbright-Tocqueville Distinguished Chair to France, and in 2018, he won the Fulbright for the Future award from the Franco-American Fulbright Commission.
 He is the Director of Oregon Advanced Computing Institute for Science and Society (OACISS), an institute dedicated to advancing HPC in domain areas across the university.